BDC Hamburger Icon

 Clear communication ensures there is a lower chance of misunderstandings and that everyone is on the same page when it comes to the next actions to move a project forward.
 Constructive communication also allows team members to learn from mistakes or mishaps and improve the quality of their output.
 [Review the most effective apps for internal communication.]

-As a leader, set the tone for frequent, clear and constructive communication by doing it yourself – your team will follow your example.
-Remember that communication is a two-way street, so encourage your team to regularly give feedback on issues that affect their work.
+As a leader, set the tone for frequent, clear and constructive communication by doing it yourself — your team will follow your example.
+Remember that communication is a two-way street, so encourage your team to give feedback regularly on issues that affect their work.

 3. They have a problem-solving mindset.